vbbhogad/log_analyzers/README.md

     ```

 3. Use the sidebar to select the log type and analysis module.
+4. Use the "Analyze Log data" button to parse and filter logs.
+After analysis, you can interactively draw bar charts with value labels using the "Draw Stat Charts" button.

-4. Explore, filter, and visualize your log data interactively.
+5. Explore, filter, and visualize your log data interactively.

 ## Adding a New Log Analyzer